nirtamir2/ai-sdk-slides/slides.md

 <!--
-Here's a basic example of using the AI SDK with Google's Gemini model.
-We're setting up the AI, sending a prompt, and logging the response.
+Here"s a basic example of using the AI SDK with Google"s Gemini model.
+We"re setting up the AI, sending a prompt, and logging the response.
 This demonstrates how straightforward it is to interact with an AI model using the SDK.
 -->